 It’s also easy to substitute spelt flour for wheat flour in most recipes, as they are very similar.
 If you are baking, you can substitute about half your usual flour for spelt flour and get a similar result.

 You can buy spelt flour in stores or online.

 Spelt can be used as a substitute for other carbs.
-You can try cooking the whole grains or using spelt flour instead of wheat flour.
+You can try cooking the whole grains or using spelt flour instead of wheat flour in recipes.

-Spelt is an ancient whole grain that can be a nutritious addition to the diet.
+Spelt is an ancient whole grain that can be a nutritious addition to your diet.

 However, it contains gluten, and is not a good option for people with gluten intolerance or a wheat allergy.

 It’s also not clear whether there is any benefit to consuming spelt over wheat.